project-kaat/ctf-writeups/NahamConCTF2022/Time Machine/README.md

 You got it!
 Well done <3
 ```

-Whew.
+**Nice!**

 I didn't solve this challenge during the live event.
 I only even noticed it after the CTF was done, but it was still a lot of fun.

 Also, emulating s390x might not be the intended way, but it was the most interesting one for me :)